kitsharma/seo-workflow/README.md

 # Sweet SEO achievewith.ai

-A powerful web-based system for running SEO workflows powered by Claude AI.
-This application helps you analyze websites, develop content strategies, create SEO-optimized content, and perform technical audits using Claude's advanced AI capabilities.
+A powerful web-based system for running SEO workflows powered by AI.
+This application helps you analyze websites, develop content strategies, create SEO-optimized content, and perform technical audits using AI.

 ## Screenshots